Brightcove

 Category Differentiation

-Brightcove is not a consumer streaming service or publisher.
-It is a B2B enterprise video software platform used by organisations to operate and monetise video experiences.
+Brightcove is not a consumer streaming service or a media owner.
+It is enterprise software and related services for organisations that host, distribute, analyse and monetise video.

 Brightcove: About